RyanAlbertson/COS226_Princeton_University/README.md

  Topics covered can be found [here](https://www.cs.princeton.edu/courses/archive/spring20/cos226/lectures.php), but I'll abstract more on the material below.

  ### Java Assignments
  Most of the dependencies that I used are contained within the course's algs4.jar.
 This can be found, along with installation instructions, [at this link](https://algs4.cs.princeton.edu/code).
 The same link also has any needed java programs and libraries that may not be in the .JAR file.
+Note that I littered much of the code with block comments because
+ I wanted my logic to be explicit for my grader.

  <table style="width:100%">
   <tr>